noemimontobbio/msprog/README.md

 available as well.

-Its core function, `MSprog()`, detects and characterises the evolution of an outcome measure (EDSS, NHPT, T25FW, SDMT; or any custom outcome measure) for one or more subjects, based on repeated assessments through time and on the dates of acute episodes (if any).
+Its core function, `MSprog()`, detects and characterises the evolution of an outcome measure (Expanded Disability Status Scale, EDSS; Nine-Hole Peg Test, NHPT; Timed 25-Foot Walk, T25FW; Symbol Digit Modalities Test, SDMT; or any custom outcome measure) for one or more subjects, based on repeated assessments through time and on the dates of acute episodes (if any).

 The package also provides two toy datasets for function testing:

-- `toydata_visits`: artificially generated EDSS and SDMT assessments for four patients;
+- `toydata_visits`: artificially generated EDSS and SDMT assessments for a small cohort of patients;
 - `toydata_relapses`: artificially generated relapse onset dates associated with the patients in `toydata_visits`.